NEVI0/react-native-ui-prototype/README.md

 ### :alien: React Native UI Prototype

 This is an exemple of a mobile app in **React Native** with some awesome screens :smile:.
-Created by me, **Névio Costa Magagnin** a full-stack develop just to practice.
+Created by me, **Névio Costa Magagnin** a full-stack developer just to practice.

 :v: :v: